-Quantification is the process of estimating quantities and costs of medicines and health products required for a specific period and determining when shipments of the products should be delivered to ensure optimal and uninterrupted supply.
+Quantification is the process of estimating quantities and costs of medicines and health products required for a specific period and determining when shipments of the products should be delivered to ensure an optimal and uninterrupted supply.

-Quantification has multiple aspects including:
+Quantification has multiple aspects, including:

 - Calculating estimated order quantities, costs, and shipment delivery dates

 - Assessing rational use of commodities

 - Facilitating procurement and logistics coordination with donors, suppliers, health facilities, and other stakeholders

 - Informing manufacturers and suppliers on future demand for manufacturing, procurement, and logistics management decisions

 Accurate quantification of pharmaceutical requirements is essential for effective procurement, efficient stock management, and rational medicine use.
 However, accurate quantification can be difficult if there is a lack of reliable data, weak coordination among stakeholders, a lack of defined roles, and limited ability to update and monitor forecasts and supply plans.